 2. Get professional help

 If you have suffered any of these life events; an assault, loss of a significant other through divorce or death, public humiliation, bankruptcy, been fired etc, it is best to do this with a medical professional such as a psychologist or clinically qualified therapist, not a life or business coach.
 Do not underestimate the depth of these emotions because you appear to be ‘coping’ or it wasn’t as bad as what other people have experienced.
-Any event that endangers our survival, physically, emotionally or financial will dig into the deepest level of our subconscious because survival is the primary function of the brain and takes priority or everything else.
+Any event that endangers our survival; physically, emotionally or financial will dig into the deepest level of our subconscious because survival is the primary function of the brain and takes priority over everything else.

-Regardless of the event if you feel like you are bordering on depression, or you have in ANY WAY been limiting your interaction with others; stopped applying for new jobs or dating or even engaging less in a sport or social activity, absolutely see a medical professional.
+Regardless of the event, if you feel like you are bordering on depression, or you have in ANY WAY been limiting your interaction with others; stopped applying for new jobs or dating or even engaging less in a sport or social activity, absolutely see a medical professional.

 3. Get systematic

 This could be by writing a list or journaling exactly what happened.
 Get really detailed.
 Like super detailed, include every tiny thing you can remember, time of day, weather, smell, what you were wearing.
-Or, if there was a single significant event, write it out as a play script including dialogue and directions to the actors.
+Or, if there was a single significant event, write it out as a play script including dialogue and staging directions to the actors.

 4. Rewrite history